 - Collapse slump - the concrete collapses completely, likely from the mix being too wet

 This concrete slump chart (click to print or download) shows different ranges of slump values and how they might be used.

-Developed in the 1970’s by Dr. Karim (Kay) Nasser, a professor at the University of Saskatchewan, the K-Slump tester provides fast, on-the-spot estimates of fresh concrete slump and workability.
-This device is useful for its portability and convenience and can be deployed for use in areas where stable set up of a slump cone would be difficult.
+Developed in the 1970s by Dr. Karim (Kay) Nasser, a professor at the University of Saskatchewan, the K-Slump tester provides fast, on-the-spot estimates of fresh concrete slump and workability.
+This device is useful for its portability and convenience and can be deployed for use in areas where a stable setup of a slump cone would be difficult.

 What is Self-Consolidating Concrete